Graduate admission information

 - Official TOEFL score, taken within the last two years (please see ASU’s English Proficiency requirements).
 The TOEFL score must be valid on the first day of class for the term the student is applying for.
 CIDSE requires that TOEFL scores must be above 575 (paper), or 90 (iBT).
 We also accept IELTS with a minimum overall band scores of 7.0 or the Pearson Test of English (PTE) with a minimum score of 65 or higher.
 Please see the Graduate Admissions website for TOEFL deadline dates.
 The ASU institution code is: 4007.
 If a department code is required use: 000.

 - Candidates in the MCS program may also achieve their English proficiency requirement by completing the English for Graduate Admission and Achievement online course or the Advanced 2 level of the English Language Immersion program through ASU Global Launch.
 Learn more about Global Launch.

 |If sending by stamped mail:

 1150 East University Drive Building C, Room 226

 Please include the document reference number on all materials sent.
 Applications are not evaluated until all required documents have been received.

-*If a student wishes to be considered for both the M.S. and M.C.S. programs, or for both the master’s and Ph.D. programs, the student is required to submit two separate applications and to pay two application fees.
+*If a student wishes to be considered for multiple programs, the student is required to submit a separate application for each program and pay the application fee.
 This fee is nonrefundable and cannot be deferred.

 **For students seeking a Masters in Computer Science, the GRE is not required by students who have graduated from ASU’s undergraduate B.S. in Computer Science or the B.S.E. in Computer Systems Engineering degree programs.
 The GRE is not required for students applying to the MCS Online program.
 Students applying to the MCS Tempe campus program still need to submit GRE scores because of the option to convert to the MS thesis program.